 Jessica — Veterinary Technician

 Jessica is a veterinary technician at North Windham Animal Hospital.
-Since she was little, Jessica always had a deep affinity for animals and has now been working in the veterinary field since 2006.
-At home, she lives with multiple pets including her dog Koda, a Cavalier King Charles Spaniel.
+Since she was little, Jessica always had a deep affinity for animals and has been working in the veterinary field since 2006.
+At home, she lives with multiple pets including her dog, Koda, a Cavalier King Charles Spaniel.
 In her spare time, she loves fishing and being outdoors.

 Lizzy — Veterinary Technician & Receptionist

 Lizzy has been working with us since early 2016.
 She has always wanted to work animal and couldn't picture herself doing anything else.
-She plans to go back to school to be a Certified Technician.
+She plans to go back to school to become a certified technician.
 All of her pets, Lilly Ann, Jenny, Princess, Chloe, Toby, Daisy and some African Cichlids are rescues that live with her.
-In her spare time she is a self-taught artist, drawing, paints, crafts, likes bird watching and training and spending time with her new rescue puppy Lilly Ann.
+In her spare time, she is a self-taught artist, drawing, paints, crafts, likes bird watching and training and spending time with her new rescue puppy, Lilly Ann.